Melva Darrough, HR Generalist

 Phan has been with Neighborhood House since 2005 and worked in different programs prior to becoming the Early Childhood Services Manager in 2012.
 Phan has a B.S. in Elementary Education from Cardinal Stritch University.
 She oversees the state licensed early care and education and school age program.
 Her focus is on providing a safe and nurturing learning environment for young children through developmentally appropriate activities.
 Hear Phan speak with WUWM’s LaToya Dennis about the importance of early childhood education, and share her story with Radio 88nine’s Dori Zori.

 email@example.com, 414.933.6161 ext 127

-Claire Van Fossen is a Milwaukee native, lifelong Sherman Park resident, and nonprofit professional who specializes in fund development, marketing, and nonprofit governance and management.
-She has been doing this work for youth and education-based nonprofits in Milwaukee for 6 years and has been at Neighborhood House for about a year.
+Claire Van Fossen is a Milwaukee native and nonprofit professional who specializes in fund development, marketing, and nonprofit governance and management.
+Claire has been doing this work in education-based nonprofits in Milwaukee for 7 years, the last 3 as Director of Development at Neighborhood House.
 Claire holds a B.A. in Sociology and French Literature from UW-Madison and an M.A. in Nonprofit Management from Marquette University.
 She also holds a certificate in Nonprofit Economics and Finances from the Helen Bader Institute for Nonprofit Management.
-Claire serves on the Boards of the Pan-African Community Association and True Skool Inc. Claire is also active around social justice and anti-oppression in the city, serving as a political blogger with the Journal Sentinel, an occasional guest on WUWM radio, and a guest lecturer in the EdPol department at UWM for a class entitled “The Milwaukee Community”.
-In terms of volunteer work, Claire serves as co-captain of her block club in Sherman Park, does local campaign work, and participates in direct action on a local level.
+Claire serves as the Board President of True Skool Inc.and spends time volunteering in the community outside of her work and Board commitments.

 Jerri Washington, Business Office Manager